 - Mammograms, blood pressure and osteoporosis screenings

-- Diabetes (type 2) screening for adults with high blood pressure
+- Diabetes (type 2) screening for overweight adults

 - Adult obesity and tobacco use screenings

 Yes, you can get dental coverage two different ways when you sign up for new coverage.
-You may be able to find plans that include a dental plan while shopping.
-If your plan includes health and dental you will only have to pay one premium.
-If you can’t find a health plan you like that also has dental, you can opt for a stand-alone dental plan.
+You may be able to find health care plans that include dental while shopping on the Marketplace or Exchange.
+If your plan includes health and dental, you’ll only have to pay one premium.
+If you can’t find a health plan you like that also has dental, you can opt for a standalone dental plan.
 This separate plan will require a separate premium payment.

-If you have had difficulty affording health insurance, go online or call the Marketplace to determine if you are eligible for a government insurance program, or tax creditsand financial assistance to help pay for coverage.
+If you’ve had difficulty affording health insurance, go online or call the Health Insurance Marketplace or Exchange to determine if you’re eligible for a government insurance program like Medicare or Medicaid.
+By completing the application, you will find out if you qualify for tax credits and financial assistance to help pay for coverage.

-When you shop on the Marketplace, you may qualify for a premium credit that will lower your monthly insurance cost.
+When you shop on the Marketplace or Exchange, you may qualify for a premium credit that’ll lower your monthly insurance cost.
 Depending on your situation, you may even be eligible for a $0 premium plan.
 You’ll be able to see what your health insurance premium, deductibles and out-of-pocket costs will be before you make a decision to enroll.

 You may qualify for lower costs on monthly premiums.
 It depends on the size of your family and the size of your household income.
 Typically, people at lower income levels will qualify for higher subsidies.
-When you apply for health insurance and fill out your application you will be able to see prices that show any savings you qualify for.
+When you apply for health insurance and fill out your application, you’ll be able to see prices that show any savings you qualify for.

 You can choose your doctor

-- The law does not change how you select your own doctor.
-Youcontinue to choose your doctors based on Medicare guidelines.
-If you are enrolled in a Medicare Advantage Plan or group health plan, different rules may apply.
-Check with your plan provider for details.
+- You can choose your doctors based on Medicare guidelines.
+If you’re enrolled in a Medicare Advantage Plan or group health plan, different rules may apply.
+Check with your health care plan for details.